scopatz/xo/docs/index.rst

 brutally lightweight
 ====================
-The exofrills (``xo``) text editor is designed to just provide the features that you need to program effectively and nothing else.
+The exofrills (``xo``, pronounced 'ex-oh') text editor is designed to just provide the features that you need to program effectively and nothing else.
 It is *ridiculously* lightweight and only relies on Python 3, `urwid <http://urwid.org/>`_, and `pygments <http://pygments.org/>`_.